MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v17.md

     Get-NAVAppInfo -ServerInstance <BC15 server instance>
     ```

 2. Set the `DestinationAppsForMigration` parameter for the server instance configuration to include the information about the custom base application and test library (if used).
-For example:<!-- skip this step for now in single tenant-->
+For example: <skip this step for now in single tenant

     ```
     Set-NAVServerConfiguration -ServerInstance <BC16 server instance> -KeyName "DestinationAppsForMigration" -KeyValue '[{"appId":"437dbf0e-84ff-417a-965d-ed2bb9650972", "name":"Base Application", "publisher": "Microsoft"},{"appId":"<test library extension app ID>", "name":"<test library extension name>", "publisher": "<test library publisher>"}]'
     ```

 3. Restart the server instance.
+-->
 ## Task 11: Publish and install extensions

 Now, you can install the Microsoft and 3rd-party extensions that were installed on the tenant before the upgrade.